-If you’ve been with me for a while, you’ll know that I embarked on a self publishing course back in July.
-The course is run by two great guys, Chandler Bolt and James Roper.
-Together they form the Self-Publishing School.
+If you've been with me for a while, you'll know that I embarked on a self-publishing course back in July 2014.
+The course was run by two great guys, Chandler Bolt and James Roper.
+Together they formed Self-Publishing School.

 I hit #1 in the Women's Health category about 5 hours into the launch, and the book has held that position so far!
 But now we're getting ahead of ourselves!